Your Bedding Microclimate

-So, in order to comfortably maintain our optimal body temperature, our sleep bedding microclimate must be in the range of 30°C the Netherlands based study found.
-The optimal “thermoneutrality zone” is about 30 degrees celsius, says the study.
+In order to comfortably maintain our optimal body temperature, our bedding microclimate must be in the range of 30°C the Netherlands based study found.
+The optimal “thermoneutrality zone” is about 30 degrees Celsius, says the study.
+In this post we will explore other factors involved in achieving thermoneutrality.

 Different people have different needs in respect of achieving comfort in their sleep environment.
-You likely know this from sleeping with a partner who may sleep “hot” or “cold”.
+For example, you likely know this from sleeping with a partner who may sleep “hot” or “cold”.
 Colder ambient temperatures tend to have a more disruptive affect on people, vs warmer air temperatures.

 Moisture and humidity can have an impact on sleep comfort.
 As little 3% to 5% added moisture can be enough to trigger sensations of discomfort and dampness.
 We recommend a wool mattress protector to help draw moisture away from your sleep surface and to regulate temperature.